IBA-mainframe-dev/Global-Repository-for-Mainframe-Developers/zOS System operating/RACF/RACF scenarios.md

 ### Change the user access level to `NONE`

-Another way is to include the user or group on the access list with `ACCESS(NONE)`. Тогда пользователь в любом случае не сможет воспользоваться набором данных
+Another way is to include the user or group on the access list with `ACCESS(NONE)`.
+Then the user will not be able to use the dataset anyway
 ```ruby
 PE 'profile-name' ID(user-or-group-id,...)
 AC(NONE)
 ```